 "Gir, just clean it up.
 I have better things to do."

-I can't keep going over there EVERY time Gir rings me up about something stupid.
+Sauce.
+What a load of baloney.
+I can't keep going over there every time Gir rings me up about something stupid.

 The trip would take me just fifteen minutes.
 Less if I take the shortcut.